PalmStoneGames/gb-gae/README.md

 ======

 gb gae is a plugin for gb that adds basic project awareness for appengine applications.

 It adds the following commands to gb:

 	serve		starts a local development App Engine server deploy		deploys your application to App Engine build		compile packages and dependencies
+	test		test packages
 	raw		Directly call the dev_appserver.py
+	appcfg		Directly call the appcfg.py
+	gcloud		Directly call the gcloud command.

-goapp and dev_appserver.py are automatically wrapped and the correct environment variables are passed to them to make them aware of the project
+goapp, dev_appserver.py etc are automatically wrapped and the correct environment variables are passed to them to make them aware of the project

 Contribute
 ==========